grycap/im/doc/source/radl.rst

    the application must have already installed; and if ``no``, the application can be installed during the contextualization of the virtual machine if it is not installed.

+   There are a **special** type of application that starts with ``ansible.modules.``.
+   These applications installs `ansible roles <https://docs.ansible.com/playbooks_roles.html>`_ that can be used in the ``configure`` sections of the RADL.
+   There are three type of ansible modules:

+   * `Ansible Galaxy <https://galaxy.ansible.com/>`_ roles: ``ansible.modules.micafer.hadoop``: The user
+     specifies the name of the galaxy role afther the string ``ansible.modules.``
+   * HTTP URL: ``ansible.modules.http://server.com/hadoop.tgz``: The user specifies an HTTP URL afther the the string ``ansible.modules.``.
+The file must be compressed. it must contain only one directory with the same name of the compressed file (without extension) with the ansible role content.
+   * Git Repo: ``ansible.modules.git://github.com/micafer/ansible-role-hadoop|hadoop``: The user specifies a Git repo (using the git scheme in the URL) afther the string ``ansible.modules.``.
+Furthermore the user must specify the rolname using a | afther the url, ash shown in the example.

 Parametric Values
 -----------------